 Most recently, Jean spent eight years at the U.S. Democracy Program at the William and Flora Hewlett Foundation (based in the San Francisco Bay area).
 She is a member of the Continuity of Government Commission co-chaired by Donna Shalala and A.B.
-Culvahouse, which is updating recommendations for succession in Congress, the White House and the Supreme Court should those institutions be crippled by a national disaster.
+Culvahouse, which has issued recommendations to improve the process of succession in Congress, the White House and the Supreme Court should those institutions be crippled by a national disaster.

 Jean and her husband, historian and author Fergus M. Bordewich, live in Washington, DC.

 Jean has created projects for virtual, live theater, hybrid and classroom formats.